code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-05-10-spring-kafka-integration-example.md

 # Spring Integration Kafka Consumer Channel

-Similar to the _ProducingChannel_, a _ConsumingChannel_ bean is specified again using the `DirectChannel` channel type.
+Similar to the _ProducingChannel_, a _ConsumingChannel_ bean is specified, again using the `DirectChannel` channel type.

 We create a `KafkaMessageDrivenChannelAdapter` that can receive messages from one or more Kafka topics.
 The constructor takes a `MessageListenerContainer` as an input parameter.
 We then connect this Channel Adapter to the _ConsumingChannel_ by using the `setOutputChannel()` method.